Viper Documentation

 Lifetime P&L and closed trade log.

-- Lifetime P&L — Total realized profit/loss broken out per chain (SOL, ETH, BNB, and HYPE)
+- Lifetime P&L — Total realized profit/loss broken out across the six named chain buckets

 - Win/Loss stats — Number of winning and losing trades, with win rate percentage